qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ```

 Again, the code at this step is highly customized and should be adjusted accordingly, depending on the complexity of the web framework and the validation process.
 Also, different web scrapping techniques are available online, so I will not illustrate it in detail but focus more on how I explore and make use of the HTML structure.

 ```
     # find all room types and information related
     room_elements = soup.find_all('div', class_='suite__column')
-    group_size = 8  # size for each group
+    group_size = 7  # size for each group
     found_desired_room = False  # Boolean var used later
 ```

-In this particular example, since my target url (https://www.drewloholdings.com/apartments-for-rent/rosecliffe-gardens-ii) has certain HTML structure that
+In this particular example, since my target url (https://www.drewloholdings.com/apartments-for-rent/rosecliffe-gardens-ii) has certain HTML structure where information about all room types contained in the class of "suite__column".
+Each room type consists of 7 elements separated by "suite__column" (refer the graph below), including a hyperlink of floorplan picture and the suite name, an optional link to a virtual tour, a string of "Bedrooms" and number of bedrooms the suite has, a string of "Baths" and number of baths it has, a string of "Sq.Ft." and value indicating the area, a string of "Rent" and the range, a string of "Availability" and a string of "not available".

 ```
     for i in range(0, len(room_elements), group_size):